iyioon/nvim/README.md

 #### LSP Recommendations

-Below is a list of recommended LSP servers for various languages:
+Below is a list of recommended LSP servers for various languages (use `:Mason` to donwload):

 | Tool / Server                | Description                                                             |
 | :--------------------------- | :---------------------------------------------------------------------- |